If you're concerned about an animal's welfare

 However, it’s good practice to wash your hands before and after interacting with animals.

-International advice is that, as a precautionary measure, people sick with COVID-19 should avoid contact with pets and other animals, as they would with people.
+We recommend people sick with COVID-19 avoid contact with pets and other animals, as they would with people.
+This is based on international advice.

-Where there's COVID-19 in a household, it's recommended that animals are not moved off the property.
+Where there's COVID-19 in a household, we recommend animals are not moved off the property.

 Delivering an animal or domestic pet as part of a sale or adoption